Garment Mending Services

 How does it work?

-First, you'll need to submit a repair request so I can assess your needs and see if I'm a good fit for your repair!
-I'll contact you to discuss options, and we'll coordinate a time for you to drop off your freshly washed garment with me.
-I accept drop offs at any pop-up market event I'm participating in, or we can schedule a time to meet at at High Energy Vintage in Union Square, Somerville.
+First, you'll need to submit a repair request so I can assess your needs and see if I'm a good fit for your repair.
+I'll email you to discuss options, and we'll coordinate a time for you to drop off your freshly washed garment with me, either at High Energy Vintage in Union Square, Somerville MA, or at any market or pop up I'm participating in.
 You can also mail your garment to me.
-Payment is due at drop off.
-After your garment is repaired, we'll coordinate pick up at an event, at High Energy Vintage anytime during business hours, or return shipping.
+A deposit of at least half the repair cost is required for work to begin.
+After your garment is repaired, we'll settle up the balance and coordinate pick up or return shipping.

 How long will my repairs take?